localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 This command queries the Google public nameserver (`8.8.8.8`) for the `localhost.localstack.cloud` domain.
 In the "ANSWER" section we see `127.0.0.1` returned, as an `A` record, meaning IP address.

-### Why is using `localhost.localstack.cloud` not enough?
+Unfortunately this domain name is not suitable for use in compute environments such as Lambda functions.

-When you create a lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
+When you create a Lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
-In these situations, using the domain name `localhost.localstack.cloud` will not resolve to the LocalStack container as you may expect.
+Prior to LocalStack v3.0, the domain name `localhost.localstack.cloud` did not resolve to the LocalStack container as you may have expected, but the compute environment container itself.

-We currently have code in our Lambda managed runtimes to intercept any domain names that resolve to `127.0.0.1` and rewrite them to the LocalStack container IP, but this is only available to managed runtimes.
+So how did we go about making connectivity to LocalStack easier?

+## Step 1: providing helpful advice

+We created comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/), however this was always a temporary solution.
+For users connecting simultaneously through different means such as the scenario outlined above, this was not going to solve all issues.

+Our main suggestion involved relying on Docker's networking capabilities, and for the user to use docker networks.
+In this mode, the name of the LocalStack container resolves correctly.
+Unfortunately this is not without its limitations.
+Mainly that subdomains do not resolve to a valid IP address, and LocalStack had to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
+Previous to this initiative, we supported setting `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` to provide this functionality.
+The user could set `HOSTNAME_EXTERNAL=localhost.localstack.cloud` to gain the benefits of subdomain support and TLS certificates, though its use in Lambda functions was still a problem.
+Unfortunately the use of these two configuration variables within LocalStack services was inconsistent, or worse: nonexistent, and there was confusion as to why two variables were needed to support the same functionality.

+There needed to be a more general solution that would reduce the amount of complexity for users, as well as providing seamless connectivity.

+## Step 2: dynamic name resolution

+We wanted our users to be able to use the same domain name regardless of where their code was running from.
+So for example, on the host `localhost.localstack.cloud` would resolve to `127.0.0.1`, but inside a separate container (such as a Lambda function, or the user's own docker container) the name would resolve to the IP address of the LocalStack container.

+To implement this feature, we designed a system based on DNS.
-To tackle the problem generally, we are bringing our DNS server from LocalStack Pro into the LocalStack Community edition.
+We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated to to support this new use case.
-By doing this, we are able to respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.
+We now respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.

 We are now able to resolve the three issues mentioned above: